 Constructed primarily of thin square steel tubing, the main body of the Chinook seems relatively durable.
 The plastic clamp handles and plastic levers that control the position of the vertical clamp bar and the tilt of the rack, however, do seem somewhat flimsy and susceptible to the effects of weather and heavy use.
 Overall, the Chinook seems quite wobbly as well, a problem that seems like it could cause premature wear on the rack's connections and moving parts.
 We would recommend the Chinook to people who don't use their bike rack all the time, and for people who generally drive on smooth road surfaces.

 The Chinook is best suited to lighter duty use, people who use their bike rack less frequently, and those who primarily drive on smooth road surfaces.
 We wouldn't call this rack a workhorse, but it gets the job done if you're on a budget.

 The Swagman Chinook is a decent bike rack at an affordable price.
 It almost seems unfair to compare it to the models that cost twice as much, or more, because it is in a different class entirely.
-It is relatively easy to use and offers a good range of adjustability to fit a huge range of bike sizes, wheels, and tire widths.
+It's relatively easy to use and offers a good range of adjustability to fit a huge range of bike sizes, wheels, and tire widths.
 Testers weren't wild about the clamps of the rack making contact with the bike's frames which could potentially damage a frame or paint job over time, and overall the quality of construction and durability of the Chinook does not seem to be on par with the competition.
-If you are not that concerned about the clamps touching your frame, you use your bike rack infrequently, drive on smooth roads, and don't want to break the bank for a hitch mount tray rack, then this is a good option to consider.
+If you're not that concerned about the clamps touching your frame, you use your bike rack infrequently, drive on smooth roads, and don't want to break the bank for a hitch mount tray rack, then this model is worthy of consideration.